A Tradition of Innovation and Advanced Technology

 The conventional dynamic driver struggles with a dual requirement-- The mass should be low so the driver can accurately follow the electrical signal.
 But, the driver should be very stiff so all of the driver moves together.
 Zero mass and infinite stiffness are mutually exclusive.

 This dual requirement has been the driving force behind innovative solutions to address these problems.
-Ribbon and electrostatic speakers sides-step this problem by eliminating the need for stiffness.
+Ribbon and electrostatic speakers side-step this problem by eliminating the need for stiffness.
 The ribbon or thin film is driven over its entire area.
 Stiffness is irrelevant so the designer can focus on low mass.

 Electrons from an amplifier move at the speed of light.
 If only loudspeakers could move with the same speed.
 Thin-film loudspeakers are as close to zero mass as is physically possible.
 Even a subtle "breath of air" from the amplifier will cause the low mass ribbon to respond.